-This manual is designed to help guide you through the Idaho Cooperative Weed Management Area (CWMA) Cost-Share program.
-The CWMA Cost Share program is a joint cooperative effort coordinated by the Idaho State Department of Agriculture (ISDA), and the United States Forest Service (USFS), to help fund the control of aquatic and terrestrial noxious weeds throughout the State of Idaho.
+This manual's intended purpose is to help guide you through the Idaho Cooperative Weed Management Area (CWMA) Cost-Share program.
+The CWMA Cost Share program is a joint cooperative effort coordinated by the Idaho State Department of Agriculture (ISDA), and the United States Forest Service (USFS), to help fund the control of Idaho listed aquatic and terrestrial noxious weeds throughout the State of Idaho.